10 Day Kaleidoscope of Guatemala & Honduras

 - Enjoy a visit to the Church of Santo Tomas and Chichicastenango Market

-- Visit to Lake Atitlan, a beautiful volcanic lake, ringed by small towns
+- Visit Lake Atitlan, a beautiful volcanic lake, ringed by small towns

 - Boat excursion to San Juan La Laguna, famous for its colorful murals